ShivamShrirao/dnn_from_scratch/README.md

 # CNN_from_scratch

-Convolutional Neural Network module made from scratch.
-Implemented on cifar and mnist dataset for test.
+A keras like Convolutional Neural Network library made from scratch(using numpy).
-Just a small module I made to learn deep working and backpropogation of CNNs.
+Just a small library I made to learn deep working and backpropogation of CNNs and various machine learning algorithms.
 Deriving and making it gave alot of insight to how it all works.

 ## Usage

-Functions are very much like tensorflow.
+Functions are very much like keras.

 ### Import module